fthomas/refined/README.md

 ```

 Note that `W` is a shortcut for [`shapeless.Witness`][singleton-types]
-which allows expressing singleton types of literal values.
+which allows to express singleton types of literal values.

 ## Installation